Hundemeier/sacn/Readme.md

 Currently missing features:
  * discovery messages (receiving and sending)
- * correct stream termination with stream_termination bit (although the most devices are not supporting this on the receiver site)
+ * correct stream termination with stream_termination bit (although most devices are not supporting this on the receiver site)
- * more advanced receiving methods (you only get the raw DataPacket without filtering after priority or other factors)

 ## The Internals
 ### Sending